gecio/gecio.github.io/docs/_optimist/guided_tour/step15/index.en.md

 heat_template_version: 2016-10-14
 ```

-Even though it's optional, it's best practice to add a description to our
+Even though it is optional, it is best practice to add a description to our
-templates.
+template.

 ```yaml
 heat_template_version: 2016-10-14